Roland Fryer: Academic career

 Fryer is a research associate of the National Bureau of Economic Research, and a member of the NBER Economics of Education (EE) and Labor Studies (LS) programs.

-Suspension from Harvard

 In March 2018, Harvard barred Fryer from his research lab, the Education Innovation Laboratory (EdLabs), upon launching an investigation into Title IX complaints against him alleging sexual harassment.

-Fryer alleged that he was "unfairly scrutinized ... for his skin color."
-Harvard confirmed that its Office for Dispute Resolution received complaints against Fryer in January, March, and April 2018.
+Fryer responded that he was "unfairly scrutinized ... for his skin color."
+Harvard confirmed that its Office for Dispute Resolution (ODR) received complaints against Fryer in January, March, and April 2018.
+The investigation found that he had made references over text to various colleagues engaging in sex acts according to the New York Times, though no physical actions were alleged.

+Upon completing their investigation, the recommendation of ODR was Fryer should be required to take "workplace sensitivity training".
+This recommendation for training was passed to a panel of Harvard tenured faculty including Lawrence D. Bobo and Claudine Gay.